whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/README.md

 - project setup for new RNA-seq analyses
 - samplesheet preparation
 - sample and run metadata standardisation
-- reusable launch and config templates
+- reusable launch templates
+- reusable configuration defaults
 - reusable helper scripts for validation and file preparation
 - standardised documentation for CREATE deployment
-- proof-of-concept example organisation
+- proof-of-concept and worked example organisation
+- run summary and reporting templates for primary processing outputs

 ## What this pipeline does not yet cover